 The Army recognized that advancing the science of combat uniform camouflage testing was vitally important to enabling knowledge-based decisions on the most effective camouflage pattern.
 It was acknowledged that it was unaffordable to field-test various camouflage patterns in every possible environment and background.
 To gain a statistically robust data set to support decision-making, the Army developed a test and evaluation strategy that involved a paradigm shift (see Figure 3).
-The strategy leveraged four mutually supporting lines of effort.
+The strategy leveraged four mutually supporting lines of effort (PM SPIE, PEO Soldier, 2014a, 2013a).
 Technical development testing consisted of photo simulation for pattern selection and spectral reflectance measurements for performance insights.
 Operational field-testing with soldiers consisted of static observation tests for pattern performance confirmation and maneuver tests for both pattern performance confirmation and operational insights.

-Figure 3: Camouflage Test and Evaluation Strategy
+Figure 3.
+Camouflage Test and Evaluation Strategy (PM SPIE, PEO Soldier, 2013a)

-Normally, operationally realistic field-testing carried the most weight in decision-making over less operationally realistic developmental testing, which might rely on modeling and simulation.
-For camouflage testing, however, a much more extensive data set could be obtained if computer-based testing techniques were used in which soldiers observed photos of soldiers in camouflaged uniforms in many different backgrounds representing the Army's diverse military operating environments.
+Normally, operationally realistic field-testing carried the most weight in decisionmaking over less operationally realistic developmental testing.
+For camouflage testing, however, a more extensive data set could be obtained if computer-based testing techniques were used in which soldiers observed photos of camouflaged uniforms in different backgrounds representing the Army's military operating environments (U.S. Army, Natick Soldier Research, Development, and Engineering Center [NSRDEC], 2009).
 The main effort for the test and evaluation strategy centered on the use of photo simulation to compare the effectiveness of camouflage patterns.

 Two different criteria existed to compare the effectiveness of camouflage: detection and blending.
 Camouflage testing determined detection and blending scores for various camouflage patterns in relevant military operating environments.
 Detection is the ability to pick out the camouflage pattern measured at different distances, and blending is how well the camouflage pattern matches the background once detected at a specific range.
 Photo simulation evaluations allowed for collection of significant data in many backgrounds and controlled variables (such as distance, movement, background, and brightness) so the difference in detection and blending scores could be attributable to different camouflage patterns.
-The word simulation referred to the fact that the technique simulated soldiers being outside at the various sites by looking at computer screens of photos of soldiers in camouflage uniforms.
-Camouflage pattern selection criteria was based on both detection scores (at ranges to 450 meters during the day and to 250 meters at night) and blending scores (at 50 meters during the day and at 25 meters during the night).
-(Refer to Appendix 1 for a more detailed explanation of combat uniform testing basics.)
+The word "simulation" referred to the fact that the technique simulated soldiers being outside at the various sites by looking at computers screens of photos of soldiers in camouflage uniforms.
+Camouflage pattern selection criteria was based on both detection scores (at ranges to 450 meters during the day and to 250 meters at night) and blending scores (at 50 meters during the day and at 25 meters during the night; Hepfinger et al., 2010; Lacy & Rogers, 2014; U.S. Army, NSRDEC, 2004).